 Buying a dance pole (AKA stripper poles) to learn pole dancing at home for fitness or competition can be a large investment for some people so you will want to know you are making a wise purchase by understanding what pole size is best for you as a beginner.
 With that in mind, here are some tips to help you decide what pole dancing pole diameter and length is best for you.

 We are all different body types, with different body weights, and different hand sizes.
 To make things even more confusing, the pole dancing pole length is also to be considered.
 You need a dance pole that will fit your ceiling height and body type so it’s safe to dance on and enjoy without worry.

-The size of any dance pole has a double meaning; the size of the diameter of the pole and the size of the length of pole.
+The size of any dance pole has a double meaning; the size of the diameter of the pole and the size of the length of the pole.
 It is a wisdom to get familiar with the different ways dance poles are sized because it will help you prepare to understand the pole dancing pole extension options available to you.

 Start by deciding a pole dancing pole diameter.
 The diameter can come in 40 mm, 45 mm, 48 mm, and 50 mm.
 While there is no DEFINITE standard for size, the most common pole dance competition diameter is 45 mm however they will tell you in advance what size they use.
 They can use other sizes if they choose.

 The standard pole dancing pole diameter for home use is 45 mm, which is largely the industrial standard.

-Roughly 95% of our customers purchase a 45mm Chrome Portable Pole Dancing pole for their home.
+Roughly 85% of our customers purchase a 45 mm Chrome Portable Pole Dancing Pole for their home.

 If you are unsure, then the Chrome 45 mm Portable Pole Dancing Pole is the best for general use in any house.